udkadam/AdminLTE-Scaffolding-DotNetCore-7/README.md

 To achieve objectives, we can change default templates used for scaffolding.
 I am using Windows 11 for me default templates path for Visual Stuiod 2022 Enterprise edition is as below -
 C:\Users\<MY USERNAME>\.nuget\packages\microsoft.visualstudio.web.codegenerators.mvc\7.0.9\Templates\ViewGenerator

+To use our new AdminLTE Scaffolding templates generator you will need to copy "Templates" folder from above location to your project.

 Note: You may need to change user name and path as per your installation.

 Apart from AdminLTE this also performs below additional tasks - 1] While generating controller it derives from BaseController, like below and also generates required constructor.
 You may need to change the code as per your needs.
 ![image](https://github.com/udkadam/AdminLTE-Scaffolding-DotNetCore-7/assets/306496/3ce17fbb-7e6a-4486-a9b9-8dc4cb248d1f)

 You may need to change context name and other things as per your needs.
+Refer - https://www.credera.com/insights/create-custom-scaffold-templates-asp-net-mvc

 2] For Select Control - added script to Create and Edit Views